-Enter the DMARC Advisor.
-The DMARC Advisor’s role is to help educate our trial customers about DMARC, its underpinning technologies, and how to make sense of what is needed to implement it within the customer’s organization.
+Enter the DMARC Business Analyst.
+The DMARC analyst’s role is to help educate our customers about DMARC, its underpinning technologies, and how to make sense of what is needed to implement it within the customer’s organization.

 “Working in this role has given me a unique perspective on how critical email is to businesses regardless of size.
 On a daily basis I interact with a wide range of organizations, spanning from the very small to massive enterprises.
 While a project varies in scope and complexity it is interesting to see how the goals of a freelance graphic designer are the same as the goals of a 10,000+ employee financial firm.
 They both require reliable and secure email to successfully operate and succeed.”

 While cybersecurity is a broad term that most people are familiar with, email domain security still remains a mystery to a lot of people.
-DMARC Advisors are in a position to change that and we believe that the more DMARC is adopted, the better email is for everyone.
+DMARC Business Analysts are in a position to change that and we believe that the more DMARC is adopted, the better email is for everyone.